 If one loses their God-given testimony, their zeal and affection being cast aside, they become susceptible to a corrupt nature, no longer upholding once godly values, bringing a reproach on Christianity rather than glorify God.

-Biblical terms such as sanctification (being set apart unto God), righteousness (doing what is right in the sight of God), and holiness (without which no man shall see the Lord), are being cast aside (as one who beholds himself in a mirror and goes his way with no desire for change), with acceptance of worldly attributes that are more in tune to today's culture.
+Biblical terms such as sanctification (being set apart unto God), righteousness (doing what is right in the sight of God), and holiness (without which no man shall see the Lord), are being cast aside (as one who beholds himself in a mirror and goes his way with no desire for change, with acceptance of worldly attributes to be more tuned into today's culture.

 We are seeing a movement towards no longer informing future generations of the Holocaust that took place in the days of Hitler.
 There is a movement to downplay any historical event that has a blemish; in an attempt to wipe it out, as if it never happened.